This Was Named Indiana’s Most Popular Breakfast Spot - NewsBreak

 Fast-casual chain Slim Chickens to open its first Indiana location

-UPDATE: The opening of Slim Chickens in West Lafayette has been pushed back to February 7.
 WEST LAFAYETTE, Ind. — An Arkansas-based fast-casual chicken chain is coming to roost in the Hoosier state for the first time ever.
-Slim Chickens will open its first Indiana location in West Lafayette on Monday, February 6 at 2901 […]
+Slim Chickens will open its first Indiana location in West Lafayette on Monday, February 6 at 2901 Northwestern Avenue, near the campus of Purdue University.
+So what’s on the menu?
+Fried chicken sandwiches, […]

-There’s One Spot in Indiana That Stays 56 Degrees All Year Long

-According to the National Institute of Mental Health, the winter blues are a real thing, and it is not uncommon to experience them.
-Many people notice their mood changes a little by the weather, a lot of people report "feeling down" or just feeling blue when the days are shorter and colder, but notice they feel better in the springtime.

 Evansville IN